blackears/blenderNormalBrush/README.md

 For each axis checked, any tweak made on one part of the model will also be mirrored across the axis.

 ##### Mode Buttons
+- **Comb** - Normals will point in the direction that you stroke the brush.
 - **Fixed** - Brush stroke will paint all normals to point in a single direction.
-- **Comb** - Normals will point in the direction that you stroke the brush.
 - **Attract** - Normals will point toward origin of selected target object.
 - **Repel** - Normals will point away from origin of selected target object.
+- **Smooth** - Average the values of the normals under the brush.
 - **Vertex** - Paint normals to reflect the underlying geometry.
 This effectively 'erases' your tweaks.

 ##### Normal